Mood In Motion

-Swords, Sworcery and Songs
+Swords, Sorcery, and Songs

 It seems fitting that the name Sylvan Esso is inspired by a video game.
 Both Amelia Meath and Nick Sanborn are savvy gamers and love not only playing Sword & Sworcery, but also listening to its musical score.
 Sword & Sworcery made its debut in 2011 and Canadian composer Jim Guthrie has since released the soundtrack on LP and CD.

 Video game music and Sylvan Esso’s discography suggest an infinite palette of sounds available in electronica.
 Songs can be at times sparse or soaring, ethereal or visceral, gently harmonic or downright jarring.
-Sanborn, 35, grew up when 8-bit consoles were common family rooms nationwide.
+Sanborn grew up when 8-bit consoles were common in family rooms nationwide.
 Now he’s maestro to an even more elaborate synthetic orchestra.
 And as he’s been inspired, so have others.
 The classical music world has become increasingly interested in performing video game soundtracks.
 It’s not unusual to hear the musical scores of the Legend of Zelda or even Super Mario Brothers performed in concert by a symphony orchestra.

 Here’s the Swedish Radio Symphony Orchestra playing an original Super Mario Brothers composition, by Mahito Yokota & Koji Kondo:

 Happy accidents happen all the time in interviews, but it was a special treat to be interrupted by the sounds of a street parade outside Marigny Studios.
-A passing brass band, newlyweds and their friends could not have made a better segue way to Sylvan Esso’s latest release called, Parad(w/m)E:
+A passing brass band, newlyweds and their friends could not have made a better segue way to Sylvan Esso’s 2018 release called, Parad(w/m)E: